ambro034/ig_complex/README.md

 ### extract_grammer_complexity_dataset
 This is a function that bridges IG outputs and the complexity elements, with an input of a dataframe where each row is a statements.

-    extract_grammer_complexity_dataset(dataset, s)
+    extract_grammer_complexity_dataset(dataset, id, s)

 Where:
   - *dataset* is the dataframe passed to the function
+  - *id* is the column position for the statement id to be passes to the function
-  - *s* is the column where the text to be passes to the function is positioned
+  - *s* is the column position for the text to be passes to the function

 Output structure:
 A dataframe with columns: